-But those factors hardly mean Jacksonville and the Jaguars’ home, TIAA Bank Field (renamed from EverBank Field in 2018), isn’t worth visiting.
+But that hardly means Jacksonville and the Jaguars’ home, TIAA Bank Field, isn’t worth visiting.

 The “River City” is actually the largest city in Florida by population, with more than double the number of residents as Miami and Tampa (that’s helped largely by the fact that it’s the largest city in the continental U.S. by area) and holds its own with its in-state rivals in tourism, in part because of its popularity among golfers.

 TIAA Bank Field, renamed from EverBank Field in 2018, has gone through its share of recent renovations to improve the fan experience, and in addition to the Jaguars hosts the annual Florida-Georgia rivalry game in college football as well as the TaxSlayer Gator Bowl.
 So when it’s football season, downtown Jacksonville is the place to be.